tanishqkt03/tanishqkt03/README.md

 # Hi there, I'm Tanishq KT 👋

 Welcome to my GitHub!
-I'm a passionate developer with an interest in web & app development, data science, and problem solving.
-I enjoy building projects that solve real-world problems and diving deep into learning new technologies.
+I'm a passionate developer interested in web and app development, data science, and problem-solving.
+I enjoy building projects that address real-world challenges and diving deep into learning new technologies.

 ---

 ## 🚀 About Me

-- 🌱 I’m currently learning:
+- 🌱 **Currently Learning:**
   - Advanced web development techniques (JavaScript, CSS animations)
-  - 3D modeling and interactions for the web.
+  - 3D modeling and interactions for the web
-  - creating experiences that matter to users.
+  - Creating meaningful user experiences

-- 💬 Ask me about:
+- 💬 **Ask Me About:**
-  - Creating interactive and immersive web experiences.
+  - Creating interactive and immersive web experiences
-  - Setting up custom, dynamic content for websites.
+  - Setting up custom, dynamic content for websites
-  - create solutions to real world problems
+  - Developing solutions to real-world problems

 ---